Top 30 ATP - Indicators evolution since 2000

 So here is the evolution of these 4 indicators !

 In my opinion, the evolution of the average height and the proportion of one-handed backhands is very revealing of the change of era within the very high level of this ATP tour.
-The profile of the players has changed over the last 20 years and has seen the emergence of true athletes with ever more impressive build.
+The profile of the players has changed over the last 25 years and has seen the emergence of true athletes with ever more impressive builds.
 This has also resulted in a change in the style of play employed in the top 30.
+We are increasingly dealing with players whose main weapons are power, with a big serve and a big forehand where the objective is to get the point in a minimum of strokes.
+Player training seems to have become standardized in this way.

 You will find the data below by clicking the github link button.